A6700/Sentiment-Classification-and-Evaluation-of-Product-Reviews-from-Amazon/README.md

 ## Changing the parameters

-1. In *The Baseline Model and Data Preprocessing* and *Model A - E and Data Preprocessing*, find the following lines to change the vocabulary size of your `type_list`:
+1. In *The Baseline Model and Data Preprocessing* and *Model A - D and Data Preprocessing*, find the following lines to change the vocabulary size of your `type_list`:

      ```
      type_list = so[0:5000]